-The Common Lizard has been recorded from the study area and is likely to occur within dune and coastal habitats at the eastern portion of the route corridor.
+Common Lizard has been recorded within the study area and is likely to occur within dune and coastal habitats at the eastern portion of the route corridor.
 This species is mobile and is likely to avoid construction activity within the route corridor itself.
-However, the works may affect existing habitat and foraging territories.
+However, the works may affect existing habitat used for foraging and sheltering.
 Impacts are therefore evaluated as temporary, direct and potentially significant in the absence of mitigation.

-The construction works to deliver the Greenway will require works within the intertidal habitats of the River Boyne estuary.
-The lower reaches of this watercourse are utilised by River lamprey, Sea lamprey and Atlantic salmon for holding and passage upstream to spawning grounds.
-Sea trout also occur through the estuary and into freshwater habitats.
+The construction works to deliver the Greenway route will require works within the intertidal habitats of the River Boyne estuary.
+The lower reaches of this watercourse are utilised by River Lamprey, Sea Lamprey and Atlantic Salmon for holding and passage upstream to spawning grounds.
+Sea Trout also occur through the estuary and into freshwater habitats.
 There are no potential impacts affecting fish passage, as works are limited to the upper tidal zone of the riparian margin along the southern bank of the river.
 Any potential impacts affecting fish and fisheries in the estuary are limited to indirect disturbance and water quality impacts which will be temporary and spatially restricted to the immediate proximity of the construction.
-There are records of Harbour seal within the Boyne Estuary complex, construction works may potentially give rise to disturbance or noise infiltrating the aquatic environment which could temporarily result in avoidance behaviours for this species in the locality of individual works elements along the intertidal zone.
-We note however the adherence to Best Practice measures in the prevention of noise.
+There are records of Harbour Seal within the Boyne Estuary complex, construction works may potentially give rise to disturbance or noise infiltrating the aquatic environment which could temporarily result in avoidance behaviours for this species in the locality of individual works elements along the intertidal zone.
+We note however the adherence to best practice measures in the prevention of noise.